 Teaching takes place across the Central Area campus.
 You will have access to all the University’s libraries and computer labs.

-Courses are taught through a combination of lectures, seminars, tutorials, workshops and web-based learning.
+Courses are taught through a combination of:

 Our graduates are highly regarded by employers.